nickpelone/gemboy/README.md

 Implements a Nintendo Gameboy emulator in Ruby.
 Very much WIP.
 Starting with parsing cart dumps and moving to a CPU emulator and debugger.

+I've always wanted to write an emulator and I figured another "simple" somewhere in the same ballpark as optcarrt would be interesting to measure under Ruby's new incoming JIT.

 ### This project does not redistribute ROMs.

 ## Installation